rainyLeo/frontend-notes/notes/Rxjs.md

 Observers are just objects with three callbacks, one for each type of notification that an Observable may deliver.
 `Observable.subscribe(observer)`

----

 Reactive programming is programming with asynchronous data streams, streams are so central to Reactive

-A stream is a sequence of ongoing events ordered in time.
-It can emit three different things: a value (of some type), an error, or a "completed" signal

-We capture these emitted events only asynchronously, by defining a function that will execute when a value is emitted, another function when an error is emitted, and another function when 'completed' is emitted.

 ## 静态方法和实例方法